-Look at my pussy toes!
-They will be blooming very soon I’m sure!
+I have some cute little pussy toes!
+All blooming very soon I’m sure!

 I haven’t had many problems this year with rabbits or other animals chowing down on my plants.
-I try to choose the ones the animals don’t like, but I just learned how much they like Yarrow!
+I try to choose the ones the animals don’t like, but I just learned how much they like certain Yarrows!

 I learned the hard way my first summer out here that they LOVE tender, well-watered Portulacas!
 Perfect rabbit salad!
 These are the only “annuals” I buy every year.
 Sometimes they do re-seed themselves in their own pot.
 Now I keep them up on a shelf away from all hungry critters.